A Myhill-Nerode Theorem for Generalized Automata, with Applications to Pattern Matching and Compression: Introduction

 Given $ \mathcal{W} \subseteq \Pref (\mathcal{L}) $, we say that a GNFA $ \mathcal{A} $ recognizing $ \mathcal{L} $ is a $ \mathcal{W} $-GNFA if $ \mathcal{W(A)} = \mathcal{W} $.
 We will show that, if $ \mathcal{L} $ is recognized by a $ \mathcal{W} $-GDFA, then there exists a \emph{unique} state-minimal $ \mathcal{W} $-GDFA recognizing $ \mathcal{L} $.
 In particular, our result will imply the uniqueness of the minimal automaton for standard DFAs, because for DFAs it must necessarily be $ \mathcal{W} = \Pref (\mathcal{L}) $.

 We will actually prove much more.
-We will show that, once we fix $ \mathcal{W} $, then nondeterminism and determinism still have the same expressive power, and it is possible to derive a characterization in terms of equivalence relations.
+We will show that, once we fix $ \mathcal{W} $, then nondeterminism and determinism still have the same expressive power (thus extending the corresponding result for conventional automata, first proved by Rabin and Scott through the \emph{powerset construction} \cite{rabin1959finite}), and it is possible to derive a characterization in terms of equivalence relations.
 In other words, we will prove a \emph{Myhill-Nerode theorem for generalized automata}.
-To this end, we will introduce the notion of \emph{locally bounded set} (Definition \ref{def:locallybounded}), which we can use to prove the following result.
+To this end, we will introduce the notion of \emph{locally bounded set} (Section \ref{sec:preliminary}), which we can use to prove the following result.